Roewe i6: Roewe i6 Max and Roewe ei6 Max

-Rising Auto (Feifan, R) ER6
+Rising Auto ER6

 The ER6 is the first pure electric sedan from the Roewe brand with the newly introduced “R” emblem based on the i6.
 The Rising Auto ER6 was officially launched in Shanghai by SAIC in August 2020, it is offered in a total of three different trim levels with the official price ranging from 162,800 yuan to 200,800 yuan (~US$23,443 – 28,915) after subsidies.

 Since the ER6 is based on the existing Roewe i6, the dimensions are similar, with the exact same width and wheelbase, the redesigned front and rear end styling led to a new length and height of 4,724 mm and 1,493 mm respectively.

 The Rising Auto ER6 is powered by an electric motor, TZ204XS1152 produced by Huayu Automotive Electric System Co., Ltd., producing 184 PS.
 The ER6 is equipped with a ternary lithium-ion battery pack and the energy consumption under NEDC operating conditions is 12.2 kWh/100km, with the NEDC cruising range reaching up to 620 km.

 As of October 2021, SAIC announced Feifan (非凡) as the Chinese name of the “R” brand with the full name being Feifan Automobile Technology Co., Ltd. and separate the R brand products of SAIC to Feifan automobile.
 The R brand was originally set as a premium EV brand and was technically under Roewe, and the English name was officially called Rising Auto as of 2022.
 Starting from the announcement of the Rising Auto and Feifan Automobile name, the original R brand has become an independent company.
 The cars will still have the R brand logo.
 On 30 October, Rising Auto became an independent company parallel to IM Motors (another EV subbrand of SAIC).